 I know too many people that can’t seem to ever say the word, “No.” Each day, we’re constantly being pulled in several different directions at once and trying to say “yes” to everyone isn’t possible.
 Parents, you know what I’m talking about.

 Spend your time intentionally.
 Don’t say “yes” to things that you aren’t passionate about.
 There’s power in saying “No!“

-Like the Mexican fisherman, remember that you can work hard to earn a good paycheck.
+Like the Mexican fisherman, remember that you can work hard to earn enough money.
 But the more you work, the less likely it is that you’re doing what you really want with your time.

 The Physician Philosopher teaches this:

 “In the end, time is the true currency of life.
 Not money.
 Don’t ever forget that.

 Build the life you want to live right now, and save so that you can continue to do it without earning a paycheck later.
 You can and should accomplish both of these goals.”

 So here are some questions for you to ponder as you develop your own life plans for financial freedom:

 - How much money do you need to retire?